mohan696matlab/whisper-finetuning-youtube-serise/README.md

 ## Conclusion

-This repository provides a comprehensive introduction to the Whisper model and how to use it for text-to-speech tasks.
+This repository provides a comprehensive introduction to the Whisper model and how to use it for speech-to-text tasks.
 We hope that this repository will be helpful for researchers and developers who want to fine-tune the Whisper model for their specific use cases.